rustjson/LearningNote/README.md

 [child]ops, read error

 ```
 See ?
-You can still write, but can read.
+You can still write, but can't read.

 ---
 ### Why async curl slower then curl on a 8 core machine when curl a static page servie by nginx